slicey64/LightstripSyncClient/README.md

 If you have a different model from above, try testing it out and let me know if it works.
 From what I can tell, most Govee lights use the same UUIDs for BLE connections, so it should all work.

 ### How to use
 Run the .exe in the release file, and the select your lightstrip device and click connect.
-The device name should start with "ihoment".
+The device name should start with "ihoment" or "GBK".

 ### Bugs
 Sometimes the app fails to connect properly.
 If this happens, just relaunch the app.
 Also sometime it will lose connection if you don't change the lights for a while, so again, just relaunch.
 This shouldn't happen in sync mode though.